-Sealed bids, including the Signature Sheet Form IM3 and Detailed Bid(s) Form IM4, must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
-EDT on the second Friday in June of the adoption year.
+Beginning with the 2026-2027 adoption and thereafter, sealed bids, including the Signature Sheet Form IM3 and Detailed Bid(s) Form IM4, must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
+EDT on the second Friday in August the adoption year.
 Bids received after that time will be rejected and returned to the bidder.
 The bid deadline will not be extended.
-After the bid deadline, publishers will not be allowed to revise a bid except for the reduction of price and/or the addition of free items offered [s.
-1006.38(6) and (7), F.S.].
+After the bid deadline, publishers will not be allowed to revise a bid except for the reduction of price and/or the addition of free items offered.

 The bid must be submitted on the Instructional Materials Adoption Portal website and printed.
 Submitted bid(s) can be withdrawn once saved, but not deleted.
 A request to IMStaff@fldoe.org must be submitted if an item needs to be removed.
 Once the request to remove the item has been sent, the FDOEIM staff will then remove the item(s).
-If any additional changes to bid details are required, a request must be submitted to IMStaff@fldoe.org.
-No changes will be made to submitted bids until the end of the adoption process.
+Changes will not be made to submitted bids until the end of the adoption process.